Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Context For The Rest Of This Document

-My apologies for the extended context before examining crime numbers.
-Detailed crime data is offered on page 4 for 2020-2024 and quick summations are available for 2012 to 2024 on pages 17-18.
+Detailed crime data is offered on page 4 for 2020-2025, and quick summations are available for 2012 to 2024 on pages 17-18.
+Preliminary data from the FBI for 2025 is offered.

-But understanding crime is vastly complex and context is necessary, especially for journalists.
+But understanding crime is vastly complex, and context is necessary, especially for journalists.

 The Vast Majority Of Crime Is Not Reported To Law Enforcement

-I’ll summarize, the vast majority of what we call crime is NOT reported to law enforcement and DOES NOT end up in FBI crime statistics.
+I’ll summarize, the vast majority of what we call crime is NOT reported to law enforcement and DOES NOT end up in FBI or local crime statistics.
 If you want details, see below.
 If not, skip this section.

 The criminological community has traditionally supported the National Crime Victimization Survey as a far more accurate overview of crime in the United States.
-Crimes reported to law enforcement via the FBI involved 14 million criminal offenses compared to the 40 million plus figure via the NCVS (including identity theft).
+Crimes reported to law enforcement via the FBI involved 14 million criminal offenses compared to the 40 million-plus figure via the NCVS (including identity theft).

 46 percent of violent victimizations were reported to police in 2021, higher than in 2020 (40%) per the Bureau of Justice Statistics.